-Are you craving for a shawarma today?
-Or perhaps you’re craving to own a Turk’s Shawarma franchise?
+Are you craving to eat a shawarma or pita doner today?
+Or perhaps you’re more interested to own a franchise of Turk’s food cart instead?

 The business started with just a single stall in 2007.
 In less than 10 years, the business has expanded and now has over 300 outlets nationwide.

-In 2017, Turk’s Shawarma decided to tap actor Piolo Pascual as brand endorser.
-We don’t know if Turk’s paid millions of pesos to Piolo Pascual but this decision proved to be a worthwhile investment, with Piolo’s celebrity endorsement helping catapult Turk’s as a recognized name among food stalls in the Philippines.
+In 2017, Turk’s decided to tap actor Piolo Pascual and his son Inigo Pascual as brand endorsers.
+We don’t know if Turk’s paid millions of pesos to Piolo and Inigo Pascual but this decision proved to be a worthwhile investment, with Piolo’s celebrity endorsement helping catapult Turk’s as a recognized name among food stalls in the Philippines.

 In terms of menu, the franchise takes pride in its distinct recipe of Turkish cuisine adapted to satisfy the Filipino palate, and currently their food offerings include:

 - Kebab Wrap

 Shawarma vs. Doner vs. Gyros

 Wait, did you notice that Turks is actually not offering “shawarma” in its menu?